About

 Linda grew up in a large family of 11 children in Neuville, Québec.
 She joined the Canadian Armed Forces (CAF) on October 12, 1982, at the age of 18.
 After completing her basic training in CFB Saint-Jean and language school in CFB Borden, she was posted to CFS Shelburne in May 1983.
 While stationed at CFS Shelburne, she was followed, searched, and interrogated from being perceived as LGBT.
 Linda did not lose her career in the CAF.
 Still, she successfully changed her occupation to be an Administrative Clerk in 1984.
 She was then posted to National Defence Headquarters in Ottawa.
 She finished her career in 1996 at CFB Halifax, where she took the Force Reduction Program (FRP).
 Linda has four other brothers who also served in the CAF.

-Linda returned to university and completed her Bachelor of Arts, and she is currently completing her Master’s Degree.
+Linda returned to university and completed her Bachelor of Arts.
+She completed her Master’s Degree in 2022 and received the Senate Award of Distinction.
 She recently retired from Veterans Affairs Canada, where she received the VAC Deputy Minister’s coin for excellence.

 Linda enjoys travelling and baking.
-She and her husband of 35 years, Anthony, have two children, Jonathan, an architect in Halifax and Justin, an electronic technician with National Defence in Halifax.
-She is a proud Mamie to Charlotte Jane.
+She and her husband of 37 years, Anthony, have two children, Jonathan, an architect in Halifax and Justin, an electronic technician with National Defence in Halifax.
+She is a proud Mamie to Charlotte Jane, Henry Thomas and Emilia Lynn.